 - Emotional or physical numbness of your senses or responses to the world around you – like you are somehow not a part of what is going on in your own life.

 - A sense that your memories lack emotion, and that they may or may not be your own memories but a memory of a story, or someone else’s life you heard about.

-Passing feelings of depersonalisation or derealisation are common and aren’t necessarily a cause for concern.
+Passing feelings of depersonalization or derealization are common and aren’t necessarily a cause for concern.
 But ongoing or severe feelings of detachment and distortion of your surroundings can be a sign of an underlying disorder or neurological problem.

-The following factors could mean you are more likely to experience derealisation-depersonalisation disorder – and may be an indicator of whether there is indeed an underlying issue provoking these sensations for you:
+The following factors could mean you are more likely to experience derealisation-depersonalization disorder – and may be an indicator of whether there is indeed an underlying issue provoking these sensations for you:

 - Certain personality traits such as being a highly-sensitive person, or personality disorders such as BPD, that mean you tend to avoid or deny difficult situations and become easily stressed or agitated.